manticarodrigo/pool-game-tracker/README.md

 Packages & Frameworks: `React.js, Node.js, Apollo, Prisma`

 This app allows you to create games and keep the scores.
-Create a game, publish it, and begin submitting scores.
-You can see the score history in the game detail page (click on a game in the games page).
+Create a game, and choose a winner when you're done.
+You can see game details by clicking on a game in the games page.
+You can also see everyone's win count in the leaderboards tab.

 Installation steps:
   1. Enter repo directory: `cd pool-game-tracker`